sys-bio/Libstructural/docs/libstruct_examples.rst

 Getting Started with LibStructural
 ==================================

-The following examples demonstrate how to load a biochemical reaction network in to LibStructural API for analyzing the stoichiometry matrix.
-A model should be available at least in one of the following formats: SBML model file (.xml format), a 2D array matrix or a string of SBML file.
+The following examples demonstrate how to load a biochemical reaction network into LibStructural API.
+A model should be available at least in one of the following formats: SBML model file (.xml format), or a 2D array matrix.
+SBML can either be loaded as a string or directly from a file.

 ----------------------
 Testing LibStructural
 ----------------------
-To test the imported structural module, you can use the **test()** method.
+To test the structural module, you can use the **test()** method.
 This will print out an analysis summary of a Glycolysis/Gluconeogenesis SBML model (`BMID000000101155 <https://www.ebi.ac.uk/biomodels-main/BMID000000101155>`_) distributed with LibStructural.
+For example:

 .. code:: python